keyrrae/Notes/DataScience.md

 - involves estimation both the quantity and uncertainty about the estimation
 - depends heavily on both the population and the sampling scheme

+*Example: Effect of Air Pollution Control on Life Expectancy in United States:
+An Analysis of 545 U.S. Counties for the Period from 2000 to 2007*

+Predictive analysis

+*use the data on some objects to predict values for another object*

+- If X predicts Y, it does not mean that X causes Y
+- depends heavily on measuring the right variables
+- more data and a simple model works well
+- Prediction is very hard, especially for the future references

+*Voting results, stock market*

+Causal analysis

+*find out what happens to one variable when you make another variable change*

+- randomized studies
+- usually identified as average effects but may not apply to every individual
+- "gold standard" for data analysis

+Mechanistic analysis
+understand the exact changes invariables that lead to changes in other variables for individual objects
+- Incredibly hard to infer, except in simple situations
+- usually modeled by a deterministic set of equations
+- Generally the random component of the data is measurement error
+- If the equations are known but the parameters are not, they may be inferred with data analysis

+Set of items: the set of objects you are interested in

+sometimes called the population

 ## Managing workspace